-What is a Wrist Arthrodesis?
+What is a wrist arthrodesis?

 Arthrodesis is the surgical immobilization of a joint by the fusion of the adjacent bone.
 In a wrist arthrodesis, also known as a wrist fusion, the wrist is stabilized by fusing the forearm bone with the small bones of the wrist.